Center for Research and Development in Health Sciences

 The Center for Research and Development in Health Sciences (CIDICS) of the Universidad Autónoma de Nuevo León (UANL, Autonomous University of Nuevo León), is an institution that provides Mexican society with academic and research infrastructure in the areas of health, biomedicine and biotechnology.

-It is based on a six-story building with 15,500 sqm, within the Health Sciences campus of the UANL, in the corner of José Eleuterio González and Dr. Carlos Canseco avenues, Mitras Centro, in the city of Monterrey, Nuevo León, México.
+It is based on a six-story building with 15,500 sqm, within the Health Sciences campus of the UANL, in the corner of José Eleuterio González and Dr. Carlos Canseco avenues, Mitras Centro, in the city of Monterrey, Nuevo León, Mexico.